USS YMS-241

 Pre-Cape San Juan History

 Unfortunately, no War Diary currently exists on Fold3.com for YMS-241’s involvement in the rescue.
-Based on references from other vessel’s and base’s War Diaries I have been able to piece together YMS-241’s movements from soon after her commissioning up to the point she was directed to assist with the rescue efforts:
+Based on references from other vessel’s and base’s War Diaries I have been able to piece together YMS-241’s movements from soon after her commissioning up to the point she was directed to assist with the Cape San Juan rescue efforts:

 USN Minesweeper YMS-241 underway.
 Photo courtesy of Dr. Tom Gauthier.